Columbia County Child Support Attorneys

 Child Support in Pennsylvania

 Pennsylvania child support guidelines are based on the Income Shares Model for calculating child support.
 The monthly support amount determined by applying the guidelines is divided proportionally according to each parent's income.
 These two support amounts are then offset to establish which parent will pay the other parent for support of the child.
 All income is typically verified by examining past W-2's and child support worksheets are available at the courthouse.

 Child support shall be awarded pursuant to a Statewide guideline as established by general rule by the Supreme Court, so that persons similarly situated shall be treated similarly.
 The guideline shall be based upon the reasonable needs of the child seeking support and the ability of the obligor to provide support.
 In determining the reasonable needs of the child seeking support and the ability of the obligor to provide support, the guideline shall place primary emphasis on the net incomes and earning capacities of the parties, with allowable deviations for unusual needs, extraordinary expenses and other factors, such as the parties' assets, as warrant special attention.
 The guideline so developed shall be reviewed at least once every four years.
 (Pennsylvania Consolidated Statutes - Title 23 - Sections: 4322)

-Speak with a Bloomsburg PA child custody lawyer at the Law Offices of Kreisher and Gregorowicz at (570) 784-5211 for assistance.
+Speak with a Bloomsburg PA child custody lawyer at Kreisher Marshall & Associates, LLC at (570) 784-5211 for assistance.